ABOUT THE PROGRAMME

 – Who come from a background historically underrepresented in the design industry, including: Black, Asian and minority ethnic, Deaf people, people with disabilities, women, people with LGBTQ+ identities, low-income groups.

-For this year’s ‘Flyer Edition’ we will prioritise students who can demonstrate to have skills in creating design for print, typography, photography and / or illustration.
+For this year’s ‘Poster Edition’ we will prioritise students who can demonstrate to have skills in creating design for print, typography, photography and / or illustration.
 An understanding of challenges facing London’s grassroots community and cultural organisations would be an advantage.

 Please note that we will only be able to accommodate a small number of applications for this round of the programme.

-We will announce all participants by 31 May 2024.
+We will announce all participants by 23 May 2025.

 STAGE 3